tencentyun/intlcloud-documents/API/API 3.0/视频服务/直播/live-2018-08-01_intl/调用方式/返回结果_intl.md

         }
     }

-* Response and its internal RequestId are fixed fields and will be returned as long as processed by the API no matter whether the request succeeds.
+* The API tells clients whether the request worked as expected by sending a response contains a RequestId parameter.
-* RequestId is used to uniquely identify an API request.
-If the API is abnormal, you can contact us and provide the ID for troubleshooting.
+* RequestId is the ID of an API request.
+The RequestId is required to troubleshoot issues.
 * Except for the fixed fields, all the fields are defined by the specific API.
 For the fields returned by different APIs, see the definitions in the API documentation.
 In this example, TotalCount and InstanceStatusSet are the fields defined by the DescribeInstancesStatus API.
 As the user who calls the request does not have a Cloud Virtual Machine instance yet, TotalCount returns a value of 0 in this case and the InstanceStatusSet list is empty.

-## Returned Result for Error
+##  API Responses for Errors

-If the call fails, the returned result may look like the example below:
+If the call fails, the response may look like the example below:
     {
         "Response": {
             "Error": {